EdwardSJ151/PublicALPR-BR/README.md

 **Note:** The current model is only available in the network_size of `992, 736`.
 If an issue is ever opened for another dimension size, I will train a model for that size with an adapted version of the dataset to best fit it and add it here.

+**Note 2:** The current model only supports MERCOSUL plates.
+In due time all plates will be compatible.

 **Disclaimer:** If the `ESC` key isn't used to exit out of the cv2 GUI, your machine will not close it correctly, leading to issues.

 ### What is YOLO and YOLOv4-tiny, and why use it?